firebird641/Linux_Basics/Documentation.md

 crontab -e # run cron as current user sudo crontab -e # run cron as root
 ~~~
-Then configure the cronjobs in the text editor.
+Then configure the cronjob in the text editor.